lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/StateManagement.md

 ### Handling Local State

-For complex UI, sometimes you don't want to propergate every action to the top level.
+For complex UI, sometimes you don't want to propagate every action to the top level.
 If this is the case, we recommend creating a custom View that manages the local state.

 ```swift
 class ProfileCell: UIView {